 Each application has different requirements.
-Charging profiles, load profiles differ but also the operational conditions like temperature, mechanical stress as well as available space and weight restrictions.
-Does the battery operate in space (under vacuum conditions), in wet environments, etc. Therefore we suggest customers start with filling in the Requirements Sheet.
+Charging profiles, and load profiles differ but also the operational conditions like temperature, mechanical stress as well as available space and weight restrictions.
+Does the battery operate in space (under vacuum conditions), in wet environments, etc?
+Therefore we suggest customers start by filling in the Requirements Sheet.

-Based on this input we select the best cell type, configure one or more suitable battery configurations, propose an adequate packaging (aluminium, steel, stainless less, ….), and add the required safety devices like fused switches, touch-safe connectors and cables, voltage indicators, etc.
+In general, a good design requires a good analysis of the system and its application.
+Based on this input we select the best cell type, configure one or more suitable battery configurations, propose adequate packaging (aluminum, steel, stainless less, ….), and add the required safety devices like protection circuits, BMS, fuse-switches, touch-safe connectors, cables, voltage indicators, etc.

-Powercapacitors find often use in heavy high-performance batteries in applications such as
+Hybrid Supercapacitors often find use in heavy high-performance batteries in applications such as

-- Hybrid drives, such as a 300 kW system using 250 kW fuel cells with a 30 kWh powercapacitor battery.
+- Hybrid drives, such as a 300 kW system using 250 kW fuel cells with a 30 kWh hybrid supercapacitor battery.

-- Hybrid generators, such a 200 kW fuel cell with a 25 kWh powercapacitor battery.
+- Hybrid generators, such a 200 kW fuel cell with a 25 kWh hyrid supercapacitor battery.

-- Battery-electric trains, using 1 to more MWh powercapacitor batteries.
+- Battery-electric trains, using 1 to more MWh hybrid supercapacitor batteries.

-- Battery-electric or hybrid ships and ferries, using 1 to 10 MWh powercapacitor batteries
+- Battery-electric or hybrid ships and ferries, using 1 to 10 MWh hybrid supercapacitor batteries

 - High energy storage and grid stabilisation, from a few kWh to several 10’s of MWh.